 To earn an E&I Experience, the student must be doing something assertive and active.
-The focus is on the activity and the process, not on the results (which makes this very different from most other academic programs).
+In these hands-on learning opportunities, the focus is on the activity and the process, not on the results (which makes this very different from most other academic programs).
 The total time invested for the student to complete an E&I Experience should be 20-30 hours.